 How Marine Diesel Starting Systems Work

-The starting system converts electrical energy from the batteries into mechanical motion through the starter motor.
+The starting system converts stored electrical energy into mechanical rotation through the starter motor.
+This system must deliver high current instantly while maintaining voltage under load.

 - Batteries